 If even one of the victims suffers a broken bone, a traumatic brain injury, or, worst of all, death – which is all too common in a truck accident – the $750,000 will not be enough to provide sufficient compensation for all of the affected people.
 The U.S. government has debated raising these minimum insurance policies for years, but as of 2019, no change has been made and victims of tractor trailer crashes are still vulnerable.

-A South Carolina Injury Lawyer Can Help You Receive a Fair Settlement
+A South Carolina Truck Accident Attorney Can Help You Receive a Fair Settlement

 Our team handles life-changing and catastrophic injury cases every day, so we know how to handle the twists and turns that come with complex injury litigation.
 Insurance companies will attempt to pay as little as possible for the trauma and pain their clients have caused you.
 We don’t want that to happen, and we know you don’t either.
-Contact our firm today at 803-790-2800 or by starting a live chat with us at the bottom of the page.
-We look forward to speaking with you.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).